Lisp-Stat/documentation/content/en/docs/Tutorials/plotting.md

 used the converted name `imdbRating`; that's because by the time the transform is run, the conversion will have already happened.
-When we use `:as` we are *assigning* a name, when we use `datum`, we are telling Vega to look for a name, and since this is done in a text field, `plot` won't convert the names it finds inside text strings.
+When we use `:as` we are *assigning* a name, when we use `datum`, we are telling Vega to *find* a name, and since this is done in a text field, `plot` won't convert the names it finds inside text strings.

 Finally, remember that the Parenscript transformation is also run on